Contingency theory: Contingency approaches

+Stakeholders

+Contingency theory has briefly been mentioned within the context of the larger scope of stakeholder theory.
+There are numerous ways to approach stakeholder theory, taking into account the various factors that increase the chances of corporate or organizational livelihood.
+In order to do so, what is of relevance is to consider the various inflection points that different stakeholder interests may (or may not) pose.
+As a result, there exists a strategic contingency to stakeholder management.
+Numerous interests may either conflict or else agree however yet may aim in different directions, and as such are context to complexity in the pursuit of organizational objectives as well as the fulfillment of purpose itself.

+As organizations seek to balance different perspectives among stakeholder interests, what is of importance to analyze is the varying aspects of what makes a stakeholder relevant.
+Since there is a contingent dimension to stakeholder interests, influence may be weighted against some internal order of relevance, as decided by the model of governance in action.
+The model may be more or less arbitrary depending on a number of factors such as level of criticality between the shareholders in question, management style or styles, as well as the moderating role of external influences.

+Context is also applied to whether stakeholders are classified as internal or external.
+Normative aspects of what ought to make a good decision-making model may also be considered.
+Research is extensive on what constitutes a good stakeholder strategy with numerous claims and marginal levels of consensus and therefore can be said to be a contingent research area itself.
+Actors must therefore choose from a wide array of alternatives when considering what is the best model for stakeholder management in a particular situation, so as to facilitate the sustained efforts and performance of organization, financially as well as looking at the broader scope of organizational objectives with a holistic view.

-Strengths of the Contingency Theory
+Support of Contingency Theory

 The first major strength of the contingency theory is that it has the support of an abundance of empirical research (Peters, Hartke, & Pohlman, 1985; Strube & Garcia 1981).
 This is critical as it proves that the theory is reliable, based on various trials and research.
 The contingency theory is also beneficial as it widened our understanding of leadership, by persuading individuals to consider the various impacts of situations on leaders.
 Another strength of the contingency theory is its predictive nature that provides an understanding to the types of leaders that will be most effective in specific situations.
 This theory is also helpful, as it suggests that leaders do not have to be effective in all situations and that there are specific scenarios in which a leader might not be the perfect fit.
 The last major advantage of the contingency theory is that it provides concrete data on leadership styles, that is applicable to organizations developing their own leadership profiles.